Shahab-Esfandiar/Shahab-Esfandiar/README.md

   <li><b><i>Python Programming :</i></b> Python is my favorite programming language.
 I have completed several projects in the fields of GIS and machine learning using Python, showcasing its versatility and power in handling complex geospatial data and analytical tasks.</li>
 </ul>

-- 🌱 And I’m currently learning various topics related to programming, such as object-oriented programming, as well as subjects in artificial intelligence like deep learning and DevOps, to enhance my skills and become a proficient geospatial data scientist.
+- 🌱 And I’m currently learning some topics related to programming, such as SQL and Javascript, as well as subjects in artificial intelligence like deep learning and DevOps, to enhance my skills and become a proficient geospatial data scientist.
 ---

 <h2>Contact Me</h2>